-- (a) the names and addresses for each party and their representatives, including, if known, telephone and fax numbers and email addresses; - (b) a statement setting forth the nature of the dispute including the relief sought, the amount involved and the claims and counterclaims asserted by the parties.
+- (a) the names and addresses for each party and their representatives, including telephone and email addresses; - (b) a statement setting forth the nature of the dispute including the relief sought, the amount involved and the claims and counterclaims asserted by the parties.
 Unless the parties state otherwise in the submission, all claims and counterclaims will be deemed to be denied by the other party; - (c) the hearing locale, if agreed upon by the parties; - (d) the appropriate filing fee for each claim or counterclaim as provided in the AAA Fee Schedule applicable at the time of filing.